Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

    After configuring the environment variables and starting training, `dynamic_profile` will automatically create a template file `profiler_config.json` under `profiler_config_path`.
 You can customize the configuration items based on the template file.

-   >[!NOTE] Note
+   > [!NOTE]
    >
    >- This method only supports training scenarios.
    >- In this method, `dynamic_profile` does not support profiling data for the first iteration (step0).
-   >- This method relies on the native PyTorch `Optimizer.step()` to divide the profiling steps during training, and does not support custom pptimizer scenarios.
+   >- This method relies on the native PyTorch `Optimizer.step()` to divide the profiling steps during training, and does not support custom optimizer scenarios.
    >- The path specified by `PROF_CONFIG_PATH` can be customized (read and write permissions are required).
 The path format only supports strings consisting of letters, digits, and underscores, and does not support soft links, for example, `/home/xxx/profiler_config_path`.

 2. Start the training task.